catarinapais/esin_final_project/README.md

-# Esin Final Project
+# ESIN_project_MBIO.B-6

+## Project Vision and Purpose

+PetPatrol: Sit and Walk is a web-based platform developed to provide a practical solution for pet care services.
+This platform allows users to book pet sitting and walking services or register as service providers to offer these services.
+The project focuses on creating a functional and user-friendly application that addresses real-world needs in the domain of pet care.

+### Project Goals
+- Develop a robust platform for booking and managing pet care services.
+- Implement a dual-role system where users can be both clients and service providers.
+- Ensure a straightforward and accessible interface suitable for diverse user groups.

+This project is aimed at demonstrating the practical application of web development skills using HTML, CSS, and PHP to solve a relevant problem effectively.

+---

-# ESIN_project_MBIO.B-6 Setup and Docker Container Guide
+## Setup and Docker Container Guide

-This guide will help you set up and run a Docker container for the `ESIN_project_MBIO.B-6` folder.
-Please follow these steps to get started.
+This guide will help set up and run a Docker container for the `ESIN_project_MBIO.B-6` folder.

 ---